MagdyAbouelnasr/CookMate/README.md

    - **NextAuth.js** for OAuth and JWT-based user authentication.
    - JWT session set for one hour.

+## more features will be implemented for user usage some of which already implemented in developement such as email/token confirmation upon signup and forget psw which will ensure and increase app security and functionality

 ## Getting Started

 ### Prerequisites